 Microsoft’s Surface Laptop 4 also includes a particularly excellent touchpad for moving your mouse cursor along with a comfortable keyboard.
 This is just a solid, all-around laptop.
 (If you want more of a “transformable tablet with a keyboard cover” experience, the Surface Pro 7 is also a great computer.)

 If you’re looking for a 2-in-1 system that can transform into more of a laptop form factor, consider our favorite 2-in-1.
-Or, if you want a touch laptop that can run Android apps, check out the best Chromebook.
-Android apps will officially arrive on Windows with Windows 11, so if you don’t mind waiting, the Surface Laptop 4 is a good choice.
+If you want a laptop that runs Android apps, this is a feature that’s now available in Windows 11.
+The new operating system is pre-loaded on the Surface Laptop 4, so you no longer need to get a Chromebook to enjoy these apps on a laptop.

 Surface Laptop 4